Last updated March 29, 2023

 As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that fully fund the studies of all or most of their Master’s in Public Health students.
-A Master’s Degree in Statistics can lead to careers in research, teaching, academia, the medical field, and more.
+A Master’s Degree in Public Health can lead to a career as a Healthcare Administrator, Consultant, Public Health Project Manager, Public Health Educator, and many more.

-Here is the list of universities that offer funding to their Master’s students in Public Health.
+Here is the list of universities that offer to fund their Master’s students in Public Health.

 ©️ ProFellow, LLC 2021, all rights reserved.